-With the new C++11 Standard, C++ faces the first time the challenges of multicore architectures.
+With the new C++11 Standard, C++ faces the first-time challenges of multicore architectures.
 The 2011 published standard defines how a C++ program has to behave in the presence of multiple threads.
 The C++11 multithreading capabilities are composed of two components.
-This is on the one hand, the defined memory model, which is on the other hand, the standardized threading interface.
+On the one hand, this is the defined memory model, and on the other hand, the standardized threading interface.

-The defined memory model is the necessary basis so that multithreaded programming make sense in C++.
+The defined memory model is the necessary basis so that multithreaded programming makes sense in C++.
 Thus, the memory model has to give answers to the following questions.

 - What are atomic operations?

 - When are the memory effects of operations visible?

 To 1: Atomic operations are operations that follow the first three letters of the famous ACID Idioms from the database theory.
 Atomic operations are atomic (A), going from one consistent (C) state to the next, and are executed in isolation (I).
 In particular, this means that no other thread can observe an intermediate state of an atomic operation.
 The incrementation atomVar++ shows the consistency and isolation of an atomic operation very nicely.
 If atomVar is an atomic variable, atomVar can have only the old or the new value.
 The consistency of the variable atomVar is that it only changes from one state to the other, and the isolation is that another thread cannot observe any intermediate value.

 To 2: The compiler, which translates the program into assembler instructions, and the processor that executes the assembler instructions, can rearrange the operations.
 Mostly this is done for performance reasons.
 In addition, the various tiers of storage (cache) offer the possibility of providing the result of the operations in a delayed way.

 To 3: Since one thread may see an operation on a variable later than another, the threads must obey specific rules.

 The standardized threading interface